 - Ginger: A magic ingredient.
 Not only will it help your digestion, but it also helps to relieve nausea and headaches.
 And it will add an extra layer of warmth and flavor.
 You can either use fresh ginger or ginger powder.

-If you actually love bananas, you can add a fresh or frozen banana to this smoothie and remove the apple and date syrup.
+If you love bananas, you can add a fresh or frozen banana to this smoothie and remove the apple and date syrup.

 I topped my smoothie with some coconut flakes and some walnuts (to get as close as possible to the typical frosty carrot cake look).